dsccommunity/SqlServerDsc/README.md

   the credentials to the built-in parameter `PsDscRunAsCredential`.
 If both parameters `Credential` and `PsDscRunAsCredential` are not assigned, then SYSTEM account will be used to authenticate using Windows Authentication.
+* **`[UInt32]` QueryTimeout** _(Key)_: Specifies, as a integer the number of seconds after which the T-SQL script exeuction will time out.
+This should default to 0 (no time out), but there are bugs in invoke-sqlcmd in some versions of SQL server where this is not respected and the default is incorrecly set to 30 seconds.
 * **`[String[]]` Variable** _(Write)_: Specifies, as a string array, a scripting variable for use in the sql script, and sets a value for the variable.
 Use a Windows PowerShell array to specify multiple variables and their values.
 For more